 - Stay up-to-date on the latest news about NASA’s Girl Scouts Reaching for the Stars program and learn about opportunities for your Girl Scout troop.

 Vivian White—Vivian is the Director of Free-Choice Learning at the Astronomical Society of the Pacific in San Francisco.
 By day, Vivian works with amateur astronomers and museums, creating and sharing astronomy activities with those who love them.
 After work, she zooms across the Bay to an adventurous seven-year-old explorer and they wander far and wide, looking for adventures and trouble.
 (They are frequently successful.)
-Vivian can often be found stargazing, swimming, or throwing pots on my kick wheel.
+Vivian can often be found stargazing, swimming, or throwing pots on her kick wheel.